Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-workflow.md

 | `agent.first_name`      | The human agent's first name.
 If it is not specified in the profile, the last name will be used.                                                   |
 | `agent.last_name`       | The human agent's last name.
 If it is not specified in the profile, the first name will be used.                                                   |

-If any of the variables do not have values, you will receive a corresponding warning.

 The same variables can be used multiple times within a single reply.